GPRC5D

 G-protein coupled receptor family C group 5 member D is a protein that in humans is encoded by the GPRC5D gene.
+GPRC5D is a class C orphan G protein-coupled receptor predominantly expressed in multiple myeloma cells and hard keratinized tissues, with low expression in normal human tissues, rendering it an appealing target for multiple myeloma cells.

+Structure

+Structural analysis of the complex between GPRC5D and talquetamab, a bispecific antibody for the treatment of multiple myeloma, has revealed that GPRC5D exists as a dimer.
+GPRC5D forms a symmetric dimer via TM4 and TM4/TM5 interactions.
+The study further demonstrated that only one talquetamab molecule can bind to the dimeric form of GPRC5D.
+Talquetamab Fab recognizes ECLs and TM3/5/7 of one GPRC5D protomer via six CDRs.

 Function

 The protein encoded by this gene is a member of the G protein-coupled receptor family; however, the specific function of this gene has not yet been determined.